http4k/http4k/src/docs/guide/howto/integrate_with_openapi/index.md

-title: http4k Typesafe, Documented Applications
+title: http4k How-to: Typesafe, Documented Applications
 description: Recipes for using the http4k-contract module to provide typesafe endpoints with automatically generated OpenAPI documentation

 This contract example shows: